Jigar-Chudasama-01/Jigar-Chudasama-01/README.md

 - 👋 Hi, I’m @Jigar-Chudasama-01
-- 👀 I’m interested in ...learning different tech stacks
+- 👀 I’m interested in ...machine learning,AI,algorithms
-- 🌱 I’m currently learning ...Java,Data Structures and Algorithms, JavaScript,React
+- 🌱 I’m currently learning ...ds algos
-- 💞️ I’m looking to collaborate on ...java projects
+- 💞️ I’m looking to collaborate on ...machine learning projects
-- 📫 How to reach me ...TwT: @Jigars_ex
+- 📫 How to reach me ...TwT: @godofDP

 <!---
 Jigar-Chudasama-01/Jigar-Chudasama-01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.